 Cash and Cash Equivalents

 All highly liquid investments purchased with a maturity of three months or less are cash equivalents.
-As of December 31, 2021 and 2020, cash and cash equivalents consist principally of cash and money market accounts.
+At December 31, 2020 and 2019, cash and cash equivalents consist principally of cash and money market accounts.

 Restricted Cash